koechian/Activity_11/README.md

 ## GUSHI Ecommerce Site

 This is an ecommerce site that sells clothes.
-It is not affiliated in any wa to GUCCI.
+It is not affiliated in any way to GUCCI.

 I have used the CodeIgniter Framework to manage the backend.